katungi/ello/README.md

   - Customizes colors, typography, and other styling options to match the application's design.
   - Ensures consistent styling across all components.
 - **`types.ts`**
-  - Contains TypeScript type definitions used throughout the application.
   - Defines interfaces for book objects and other types used in state management and component props.

 ## UI Design